subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### Latin America

 In Latin American economies with currency instability — Argentina, Colombia, Ecuador — the combination of higher dollar-denominated oil costs and weaker local currencies amplifies food price movements beyond what the oil price alone would suggest.
-Empirical research consistently finds that the oil price and exchange rate jointly explain the majority of food inflation variance in the region, with their effects becoming larger over time rather than dissipating.{% sidenote "sn-latam" "Aydın and Esen (2022), 'The effects of the oil price and temperature on food inflation in Latin America,' *Humanities and Social Sciences Communications*." %}
+Empirical research consistently finds that the oil price and exchange rate jointly explain the majority of food inflation variance in the region, with their effects becoming larger over time rather than dissipating.[26](#fn:sn-latam)

 > **The compounding effect:** Each previous oil disruption — 1973, 1979, 1990, 2019, 2022 — affected one or two supply channels.
 This crisis activates crude oil flows, LNG supply, petrochemical feedstock production, and downstream refining capacity simultaneously, across every major Gulf producer state, through a chokepoint that was closed not by military blockade but by the withdrawal of commercial insurance.
 And it arrives into an existing tariff environment that has already elevated trade frictions and shipping costs globally.
-{: .callout .callout-warning}

 ---

 ## Part F: Market Response and the Duration Variable

 The market response in the first 72 hours has been sharp but not yet catastrophic — Brent at $84, up 22% from pre-crisis levels.
 This relative restraint reflects several countervailing factors.
-OPEC+ announced a larger-than-expected output increase of 206,000 barrels per day starting in April.{% sidenote "sn-opec" "Al Jazeera, 'Oil prices rise sharply after US, Israeli attacks on Iran,' 2 March 2026.
-The OPEC+ decision was taken in a meeting planned before the war began.
-The countries boosting output are Saudi Arabia, Russia, Iraq, the UAE, Kuwait, Kazakhstan, Algeria, and Oman." %} The global market entered 2026 with approximately 1.5 million barrels per day of oversupply.{% sidenote "sn-oversupply" "Kpler data cited in The National (UAE).
-'That buffer could evaporate quickly if refining or upstream capacity is taken offline by prolonged Iranian attacks.'" %} And traders have not yet priced in worst-case scenarios of sustained infrastructure damage.
+OPEC+ announced a larger-than-expected output increase of 206,000 barrels per day starting in April.[27](#fn:sn-opec) The global market entered 2026 with approximately 1.5 million barrels per day of oversupply.[28](#fn:sn-oversupply) And traders have not yet priced in worst-case scenarios of sustained infrastructure damage.

 Oxford Economics assesses that Iran cannot win a conventional military contest but can inflict material economic damage through Gulf disruption.
-Their recommendation — sell extreme price spikes because the conflict will not last beyond two months — represents the consensus trading view.{% sidenote "sn-oxford" "Oxford Economics / Alpine Macro, 'The 2026 Iran War: An Initial Take and Implications,' 3 March 2026." %} But this consensus depends on assumptions about rational de-escalation that may not hold when the stated objective is regime change.{% sidenote "sn-regime-change" "In his March 1 video statement, President Trump said the purpose of the strikes was 'effectively regime change,' urging IRGC members to 'lay down your weapons and have complete immunity, or in the alternative, face certain death.'" %}
+Their recommendation — sell extreme price spikes because the conflict will not last beyond two months — represents the consensus trading view.[29](#fn:sn-oxford) But this consensus depends on assumptions about rational de-escalation that may not hold when the stated objective is regime change.[30](#fn:sn-regime-change)

 <div class="echarts-container" data-echarts='{
   "renderer": "canvas",